railwayapp/docs/src/docs/tutorials/proximity-load-balancing.md

 - Have a `/health` or similar endpoint that returns a status code of 200.

     This allows Cloudflare to check the health of our Railway services so they can handle region failover.
-As a bonus this can also be used on Railway to achieve [zero-download deployments](https://docs.railway.app/reference/healthchecks).
+As a bonus this can also be used on Railway to achieve [zero-downtime deployments](https://docs.railway.app/reference/healthchecks).

 ## 1. Creating a Health Monitor